kay-mw/popularity-tool-for-anilist/README.md

 # Anime Taste Tool (using AniList)

-This is a basic web app/data pipeline that takes an AniList ID and determines your most and least popular takes compared to the side-wide average.
+This is a basic web app/data pipeline that takes an AniList username and determines your most and least popular takes compared to the side-wide average.

 To try it, you can use [this link](https://malhotra-anilist-project.azurewebsites.net/).